opencharles/charles-search-box/README.md

 ```
 $ npm install
-$ npm run dev
+$ ./node_modules/.bin/webpack
 ```

-A webpack development server will start.
-Go at ``localhost:8080`` in your browser.
-There is currently some test data in some files so you can see how the widget works.
+Even without building, you can open index.html to see how it works (there is a build saved in the repo, not necessarily the latest).

 ## Contribute